The UNC Policy Manual

 Regulation for Deferred Compensation for Chancellors

-I. The Board of Governors, pursuant to its authority to fix the compensation of the chancellors of the constituent institutions,1 has authorized the participation of each chancellor in deferred compensation in the form of annual contributions to a qualified retirement plan to encourage the chancellors’ continued service to their respective institutions and the University of North Carolina (UNC) System.
-Contributions may be made only upon the recommendation of the president, subject to final review and approval by the Committee on University Personnel.
+I. Purpose.
+The Board of Governors, pursuant to its authority to fix the compensation of the chancellors of the constituent institutions,1 has authorized the participation of each chancellor in deferred compensation in the form of employer discretionary contributions to the Senior Administrative Officer Retirement Program (SAORP), a qualified executive retirement plan administered by the UNC System Office.
+Paragraph II.E. of Section 300.2.14 of the UNC Policy Manual, Policy on Non-Salary and Deferred Compensation, provides that participation and awards to SAORP accounts for the president and chancellors must be approved by the Board of Governors or, where such authority has been specifically delegated, by the Committee on University Personnel.

 1 G.S.
 116-11(4); Section 500 B of The Code.